RedisLabs/redislabs-docs/content/rs/installing-upgrading/creating-support-package.md

 The process of creating the support package can take several minutes and generates load on the system.
 {{< /note >}}

-## Admin console method
+## Cluster Manager UI method

-To create a support package:
+To create a support package from the Cluster Manager UI:

 1. In the navigation menu, select **Support**.